kimhagg/cloud-tutorials/Google Cloud/How to create a virtual machine instance and install nginx through google cloud.md

 ![Compute Engine](/Google%20Cloud/Assets/Console%20%20opens%20at%20the%20bottom.png)

 7. Type gcloud init.
 A small windows will appears asking for your permision for the console shell have access to google cloud CLI.
-Press authorize
+Press authorize.
 ![Compute Engine](/Google%20Cloud/Assets/Authorize_Cloud_Shell.jpg)